-This text editor comes with an integrated terminal emulator, debugging tools, task runners, and ESLint integration.
+This text editor has an integrated terminal emulator, debugging tools, task runners, and ESLint integration.
 Visual Studio Code enjoys a massive fan following and a huge open source community which regularly contributes to its ever-growing number of open source extensions and plugins.

 A brainchild of Github, Atom describes itself as the most hackable text editor of the 21st century.
 This Linux text editor is built on top of modern-day web technologies like NodeJS and Electron and offers a massive list of advanced text editing functionalities.

 This open source HTML editor comes pre-packaged with a built-in package manager, smart auto-completion, file system browser, embedded Git control, multi-line edit, and other user convenient features.
 Atom’s powerful command palette lets you fuzzy search functions, settings, and snippets very quickly.
 The HiDPI support of this Linux HTML editor has practically zero scaling issues.

 The most common Linux text editor to GNOME users, Gedit offers powerful text editing capabilities by incorporating a feature-rich user interface with convenient functionalities.
 This Linux HTML editor is lightweight yet versatile and comes pre-packaged with every modern-day text editing feature for your convenience.

 Gedit’s lean and minimal interface is excellent for people like us that love minimalistic software.
 You can find literally tons of third-party plugins or extensions that extend the capability of this open source HTML editor even further.

 One of the most straightforward yet powerful Linux text editors you can get your hands on today, nano comes with just the bare minimum of features that makes it very simple to use.
 However, don’t mistake its minimal approach to text editing as inappropriate for everyday text editing.
 This small open source HTML editor can perform almost every type of text editing you’d require for personal use.